 3. Improve physical health.

-An active social life benefits your mental health.
+An active social life can work wonders for your mental health.
 Often, regular social activities can lead to better physical health too.
 Social engagement has been associated with a stronger immune system, better nutrition and more exercise.

 When seniors live alone or are extremely isolated, they are more likely to experience malnutrition and less likely to engage in physical activity.
-Loneliness can also put seniors at a greater risk for heart disease and stroke.
+Loneliness can also put seniors at a greater risk for certain conditions such as heart disease and stroke.

 How Can You Stay Social?